Growing bromeliads

 Climate

-Bromeliads can be grown outdoors in most frost-free areas of Australia.
-However, if you live in a cooler area, plant them in pots that can be brought inside in case of frost.
+Bromeliads can be grown both indoors and outdoors in most frost-free areas of Australia.
+If you do happen to live in a cooler area that is prone to frost, you may find greater success with bromeliads that are planted in pots that can be easily transported inside on cold days.

 Water